itkhanz/AppiumTDDFramework-OC/README.md

       * Send email to after the build is finished which contains the build details, test results, link to view the test report directly, link to Jenkins job build.
 It also attaches the build log, custom appium logs, extent html report, and testng html report in email body.
+      * In the email body of the Jenkins pipeline using the `emailext` plugin, you cannot directly access the pipeline parameters using ${params.PARAMETER_NAME}.
+The `${params.PARAMETER_NAME}` variable substitution is specific to the Jenkins pipeline context, and it won't be available in the email template.
+      * To include the choice parameters declared in the Jenkinsfile script in your email body, you can use the Jenkins environment variables.
+Jenkins automatically sets environment variables for the parameters with the format `PARAMETER_NAME=value`.

 ```groovy
 pipeline {